Informed Consent to Treatment and Notice of Confidentiality

 Benefits and Risks

-I will discuss with you the benefits and risks involved in your particular situation as we go through the therapeutic process.
+I will discuss with you the benefits and risks involved in your situation as we go through the therapeutic process.
 I encourage you to discuss with me any concerns you may have as you progress.

 Internet/E-mail/Facebook/etc.